Back to Blog

 You're e-commerce: Klaviyo.
 Flow builder with revenue tracking per step.

-You want basic, accessible automation: Mailchimp.
-Simple visual builder for straightforward workflows.
+You want basic, accessible automation: Mailchimp or MailerLite.
+Simple visual builders for straightforward workflows.

 Common Workflow Builder Mistakes